christiantusborg/Cecia/Lore/Deity/Deity.md

 Deity of Cecia:
+The Dwarven Deities
-Dagnath: The Dwarven Deity of Death and Knowledge.
+ - Dagnath of Death and Knowledge.

+ The Human Deities